foxiepaws/CarrierPidgeon/README.md

 ## Installation

-you need to configure this with a dev.exs like such
+you need to configure this with a dev.exs / prod.exs like such
 ```elixir
 import Config